Java 10 aka 18.3 Changes

 The rhythm of releases is staggering higher.
 Starting Spring 2018, we will have * The new rule as blogged by Mark Reinhold Moving Java Forward Faster. * You will get a new JDK every six months * You will get security updates every three months * You will get a long-term support release every three years.

-This means that you shall update your JDK in development environment six times a year if you want to install the new JDK and the security releases.
+This means that you shall update your JDK in a development environment six times a year if you want to install the new JDK and the security releases.
 We recommend automating the process in your environment.
 And you shall deliver your applications in Docker containers to support the whole ecosystem.

 The tool landscape is still struggling to adapt to the new rhythm.
-I am working with IntelliJ IDE and I had to wait for the EAP 2018.3 before being able to write JDK 10 code in the IDE.
+I am working with IntelliJ IDEA, and I had to wait for the EAP 2018.3 before being able to write JDK 10 code in the IDE.
 I use Gradle as a building tool and also to wait until JDK 10 was at least partially supported.
 And I am still waiting for the update of the code coverage plugin.
 Before that, I was back to stone age, writing software with a text editor and compiling it with the command line.

 The library landscape is often behind.
 They are regularly incompatible with the newest version of the JDK.